FuelLabs/fuels-ts/docs/QUICKSTART.md

 Inside the `frontend` folder let's add a code that interact with our contract.
 Read the comments to help you understand the App parts.

-Change the file `my-fuel-dapp/frontend/src/App.tsx` to;
+Change the file `my-fuel-dapp/frontend/src/App.tsx` to:

 ```ts
 import React, { useEffect, useState } from "react";